 Any assessment of Cale's solo contributions also tends to be overshadowed by his other considerable achievements.
-Before launching his solo career, he was, with Lou Reed, a primary creative force behind the Velvet Underground, as bassist, viola player, keyboardist, and occasional co-songwriter (the exact nature of his compositional contributions is still a matter of heated debate among the group members).
+Before launching his solo career, he was, with Lou Reed, a primary creative force behind the Velvet Underground, as bassist, viola player, keyboardist, and occasional co-songwriter (the exact nature of his compositional contributions is still a matter of heated debate among group members).
 He was without question one of the most influential producers of pre-punk, punk, and new wave, overseeing important recordings by the Stooges, Nico, Patti Smith, the Modern Lovers, and Squeeze.
-Ultimately he may be better remembered for his work in the Velvets, and as a producer, than for his own large discography.
+Ultimately, he may be better remembered for his work in the Velvets and as a producer, than for his own large discography.

 They succeeded in doing so over the next three years with the Velvet Underground.
 While Reed was the most important member of the band as the lead singer and primary songwriter, Cale was just as crucial in devising the band's sound.
-It was Cale who was responsible for the most experimental elements of their first two albums, The Velvet Underground & Nico and White Light/White Heat (1967), especially with his droning viola parts on "Venus in Furs," "Heroin," and "Black Angel's Death Song"; his pounding piano on "I'm Waiting for the Man" and "All Tomorrow's Parties"; his deadpan narration of "The Gift"; and the white-noise organ of "Sister Ray."
+It was Cale who was responsible for the most experimental elements of their first two albums, The Velvet Underground & Nico and White Light/White Heat (1967), especially with his droning viola parts on "Venus in Furs," "Heroin," and "Black Angel's Death Song," his pounding piano on "I'm Waiting for the Man" and "All Tomorrow's Parties," his deadpan narration of "The Gift," and the white-noise organ of "Sister Ray."

 Yet Cale was ousted from the band in an apparent power play by Lou Reed in the summer of 1968.
-Accounts still vary as to whether he was fired and/or quit, but it's been suggested that Reed's ego found Cale's talents threatening to his leadership of the band.
-Sterling Morrison has said that Reed told him and Velvets drummer Maureen Tucker that if Cale didn't leave, he would leave instead; the pair reluctantly opted to side with Reed.
+Accounts still vary as to whether he was fired and/or quit, but it's been suggested that Reed's ego found Cale's talents threatening his leadership of the band.
+Morrison has said that Reed told him and Velvets drummer Maureen Tucker that if Cale didn't leave, he would leave instead; the pair reluctantly opted to side with Reed.
 The Velvets would continue to make great music for a couple of years, but their experimental edge was considerably blunted by Cale's absence.

 In any case, Cale was soon busy producing ex-Velvets singer Nico's Baroque-gothic The Marble Index (1969) and the Stooges' self-titled debut album (also 1969).
 Though about as different as two projects could be, both were extremely influential (though initially extremely low-selling) cult items that helped lay the ground for punk and new wave about five years later.

 In 1970, Cale began his proper solo career with one of his best albums, Vintage Violence.
 Those expecting a slab of radicalism were in for a surprise; the material was the work of a low-key, accessible singer/songwriter, working in the mold of the Band rather than the Velvets.
-Listeners wouldn't have to wait long for something a bit more radical; his next album, Church of Anthrax, was a collaboration with minimalist composer Terry Riley that was almost entirely instrumental.
+Listeners wouldn't have to wait long for something a bit more radical.
+His next album, Church of Anthrax, was a collaboration with minimalist composer Terry Riley that was almost entirely instrumental.